President Julie Sullivan discusses the university's accomplishments related to its designation as an Ashoka Changemaker Campus.

 Debbie Montgomery, St. Paul's first female officer, started in the Rondo neighborhood as the youngest member of the NAACP's Board of Directors.

-2017 Spring, Academic News, Faculty, Homepage, News, Our Community, Publications, School of Social Work, St. Thomas Magazine, Top News
+2017 Spring, Academic News, Faculty, Homepage, News, Our Community, Perspectives, Publications, School of Social Work, St. Thomas Magazine, Top News

 Through her determination and perseverance, Dr. Barbara Shank has built the School of Social Work from four faculty and 50 students to 31 faculty and 600 students in her nearly 40 years at St. Thomas.